Go to the top

 December 2023

 On 30 November and 1 December 2023, French and German participants met in Berlin for our annual Pariser Platz Dialogue to discuss joint challenges and opportunities for cooperation.
 The event consisted of two days of Chatham House discussions among prominent figures from both countries.
 This year’s event took place under the name “De-risk and Decarbonise – Carving a common path towards a green and resilient EU.”
-Topics included the future of the Single Market, a green industrial strategy for Europe, global decarbonisation efforts, achieving a just green transition, European defense procurement, EU institutional reforms, and the dynamics and priorities of the next EU Commission.
+Topics included the future of the Single Market, a green industrial strategy for Europe, global decarbonisation efforts, achieving a just green transition, European defence procurement, EU institutional reforms, and the priorities of the next Commission.
+[More impressions here]

 December 2022